freeCodeCamp/guide/src/pages/articles/certificates/use-clockwise-notation-to-specify-the-padding-of-an-element/index.md

 ---
-title: Use Clockwise Notation To Specify the Padding of An Element
+title: Use Clockwise Notation to Specify the Padding of an Element
 ---
 Instead of specifying an element's `padding-top`, `padding-right`, `padding-bottom`, and `padding-lef`t attributes, you can specify them all in one line, like this: `padding: 10px 20px 10px 20px;`.